mattwigway/indicatrix.org-old/_posts/2014-05-01-predicting-the-popularity-of-bicycle-sharing-stations.md

 [UCSB Department of Geography](http://geog.ucsb.edu) for his help with this project.
 I would also like to thank [Eric Fischer](https://www.flickr.com/photos/walkingsf) for his assistance with San Francisco bikeshare data.
 Any errors that remain are, of course, mine.

+_Update (May 4, 2014)_: I uploaded a new copy of the paper with a few corrections:

+- I added a note about OpenTripPlanner as beta software (p.
+4)
+- I added a note about the units of the accessibility variables (p.
+8)
+- I added a description of the coefficients of the fit model (p.
+8)
+- I added a footnote about sampling (p.
+8f)
+- I added a note about how the San Francisco linear model has been flattened (p.
+13)
+- I added legends to maps that were missing them (pp. 16-21)